Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

 \subsubsection{Improvements in Active and Less-active User Groups}

-In this part, we investigate whether HCR achieves more improvements on active or less-active users user group.
-To achieve this goal, for two micro-video datasets (Tiktok and Kwai), we treat top 40\% users as the active users according to the number of clicks while others as less-active users.
-For Taobao, due to higher sparsity, we select the top 20\% users to form active user group.
-We compare 1) absolute performance \wrt Recall@100 of HCR and CT; 2) relative improvements of HCR over CT.
-The results are summarized in Figure \ref{fig:active}.
+In this part, we examine if HCR provides greater enhancements for active or less-active user groups.
+For Tiktok and Kwai datasets, the top 40\% users based on click count are considered active, while the rest are considered less-active.
+Due to higher sparsity of Taobao dataset, we select top 20\% users as the active users.
+We compare 1) the absolute performance \wrt Recall@100 of HCR and CT; 2) the relative improvements of HCR over CT.
+The experimental results are summarized in Figure \ref{fig:active}.

 According to Figure \ref{fig:active}, 1) both HCR and CT achieve better performance in less-active user groups.
 We propose that active users usually have diverse preferences, and their interests drift with time with higher probabilities.
 Recall that datasets are chronologically split.
 The inherent user interests in training and test sets are different, leading to the performance drop.
 In contrast, less-active users have stable interests.
 2) HCR can outperform CT on both active and less active user groups in most cases (5 of 6), which verifies the superiority of HCR.
 3) HCR achieves greater relative improvements in less-active user group.
 As aforementioned, active users have more unstable interests.
 Even though HCR obtains relatively more precise estimations of users' interests during training, it cannot achieve greater improvements on the test set since users' interests have drifted.
 While the less active users have more stable interest, thus the unbiased estimation of HCR (regarding hidden confounders) could show greater superiority over the biased estimation of CT.
 Meanwhile, improving the experience of less-active users is meaningful, since a large percentage of users belong to the less-active group due to the long-tail phenomenon.